ChainAgnostic/CAIPs/CAIPs/caip-275.md

 The standard is designed to not compete with other authentication methods and as an opt-in discovery system that name-controllers can use and applications can trust to automate one friction point in the web3 login process.
 It is designed to be flexible, offering options to both consumers at connection time and developers at configuration time.
-And also to be extensible, allowing for new platforms, connections, and name resolvers to be added as they become available and publicly discussed and adopted by the community in followup CAIPs.
+Additionally, it is designed to be extensible, allowing for new platforms, connections, and name resolvers to be added as they become available and publicly discussed and adopted by the community in followup CAIPs.

 # Backwards Compatibility